top of page

 In practice, this takes various forms:

-In daily graphite drawings in my sketchbook, I trace imagined or encountered stones — boulders in mountainous landscapes, rock formations from memory, or balancing stones in the forests of the Waldviertel.
-Some emerge from photos, some from life, others from the imagination.
+In daily graphite drawings in my sketchbook, I trace imagined or encountered stones.
+Some emerge from photographs, some from direct observation, others from the imagination.